h-dashti/Cluster-Cluster-Aggregation/README.md

 # Cluster-Cluster-Aggregation

-Graphical simulation of cluster cluster aggregation (CCA) using C#.
+Graphical simulation of cluster cluster aggregation (CCA) with different diffusity using C#.